 Whether you own or lease your heavy equipment, taking a proactive stance on maintenance ensures you’re getting the maximum return on your investment (ROI) and minimizing downtime to keep your team on schedule.

 Developing a strong preventive maintenance (PM) schedule based on asset usage gives you visibility into any potential issues regarding your equipment, allowing you to take action immediately to avoid future breakdowns.

 Additional ways to improve your heavy equipment maintenance strategy is through leveraging data from other aspects of your fleet, like DVIR results and telematics data.
 Every bit of data you can garner from your fleet will help you improve your fleet operations, maximize asset lifespan and reduce the risk of injury.

 Is your heavy equipment fleet running efficiently?
-Below, we’ve outlined the procedures for heavy equipment preventive maintenance to help improve your fleet’s uptime and help compound your investments.
+Below, we’ve outlined the procedures for a heavy equipment preventive maintenance program to help improve your fleet’s uptime and help compound your investments.

 Create a Preventive Maintenance Schedule